Features

 ¶

-rms_error_between_embeddings(ground_truth: DataFrame, prediction: DataFrame, rescale: dict | str = None) -> pd.Series
+rescale: dict | str = None,

 Developer mode: not available in public release yet.

-Compute the root mean squared error (RMS) for each row between two embedding DataFrames.
-If rescale is a dict, normalize both DataFrames using this dict before computing the error.
-If rescale == 'auto', compute normalization factors from ground_truth and apply to both DataFrames.
-Returns a Series indexed like the input DataFrames, with NaN for rows where either input has NaNs.
+Compute RMS for each row between two embedding DataFrames.
+If rescale is a dict, normalize both with it before computing error.
+If rescale == 'auto', compute factors from ground_truth and apply to both.
+Returns Series indexed like inputs; NaN where either input has NaNs.

 define_elliptical_boundary_from_params ¶